 - Her lungs may become congested and develop a rattling sound when the patient breathes.

-- She may also become glassy-eyed, and may not see what's going on around her even if her eyes are open.
+- She may also develop glassy eyes before death and may not see what's going on around her even if her eyes are open.

 - Her extremities eventually take on a purplish, blotchy appearance.
 Hospice staff refer to this as "mottling."

 - The patient eventually becomes completely non-responsive and slips quietly into death.

 What to Expect From Your Hospice Team

 The hospice team works with the patient's family to support them as they deal with all the emotions and responsibilities involved when a loved one dies.
 One of the most important aspects of hospice's mission is to guide the patient and the family through the actual dying process, helping all concerned to recognize the signs of dying, what they mean, what to expect, and how to prepare along the way.

 If the patient is living in a hospice facility, staff will be present the entire time, although they'll give the family as much privacy as they can.
 If the patient is using home hospice care, the team will rely on the family caregiver to let them know that the patient is taking a turn for the worse.
 Key members of the staff can then be with you during those last hours when death is imminent.
 In many cases, a nurse will remain with the patient and answer any questions or concerns the family might have.
 A spiritual advisor can also be present if requested.